biojava/biojava.github.io/wiki/Google_Summer_of_Code_2010.md

 ------------------------------------------------------------------------

 Identification and Classification of Posttranslational Modification of Proteins
-Develop a Postranslational Modification package for the BioJava project.
+Develop a Posttranslational Modification package for the BioJava project.

 <!-- -->